u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/social_marketing/essentials/social_essentials.rst

 Social marketing essentials
 ===========================

-Odoo's *Social Marketing* helps content marketers create and schedule posts, manage various social media accounts, analyze content effectiveness, and engage directly with social media followers in one, centralized location.
+Thrive Bureau ERP's *Social Marketing* helps content marketers create and schedule posts, manage various social media accounts, analyze content effectiveness, and engage directly with social media followers in one, centralized location.

 Add social media accounts
 =========================

-In order to create posts, each social media account must be added as a stream in the Odoo *Social Marketing* application.
+In order to create posts, each social media account must be added as a stream in the Thrive Bureau ERP *Social Marketing* application.

 Add a social media stream